-Access to medicines remains a significant barrier to improved health in low- and middle-income countries despite the implementation of national essential medicines programmes.
+Access to medicines remains a significant barrier to improved health in low- and middle-income countries.
 This is due in part to vertically-oriented policies and interventions in the area of medicines that typically result in short-term effects.

 A wider approach that actively connects the different components of health systems (e.g. health financing, service delivery, human resources) is needed to ensure that policies are more effective at addressing systems constraints.